NickStephens/lambda-x/README.md

 Lambda-X
 ========

-An attempt to build universal Lambda Calculus function in the Lambda Calculus
+An attempt to build a universal Lambda Calculus function in the Lambda Calculus.

 Three Components:
 * Lambda Calculus Parser <- Written in Haskell